 It's obvious to you that your spouse needs to see a doctor.
-But, to your husband or wife, it either isn't so obvious or they just refuse to go.
-It is very frustrating and worrisome when a spouse does not have motivation to take care of his or her health needs.
+To your husband or wife, though, it either isn't so obvious or they just refuse to go.
+It is very frustrating and worrisome when a spouse does not have the motivation to take care of his or her health needs.
 It can also begin to impact your marriage quite negatively.

 It is more common for wives to struggle with this problem.
 Men are particularly more stubborn about seeing doctors.

 Perhaps they feel invincible or that it is a sign of weakness to see the doctor.
 Women are also more accustomed to seeing doctors regularly, such as the OB/GYN.
 Often, men end up regretting not having heeded their wives in this regard.

 Reasons People Refuse to See a Doctor or Seek Help

 - Rationalization that the problem will go away.

 - Fear of what the doctor will say.

 - Belief that this is not the right time to be sick.

 - Dislike for the whole medical experience.

 - Medical care too expensive.